CALIFORNIA HIGHWAY PATROL

 GE 1988 VINTAGE MOBILE EXTENDERS:

-As in previous years, a mobile extender package was added to the regular mobile radio equipment in 1988 when the RANGR equipment began to be phased in.
+As in previous years, a mobile extender package was included in 1987 when the RANGR equipment began to be phased in.
 The extender was a GE Mastr Executive II unit of identical appearance and RF circuitry to the previous generation of Mastr Executive II mobile extenders (see main CHP Radio web page,) but in this case the logic board was an improved and modernized version and the model number changed to RVR-16HS.
-In the motorcycles, which have had extender-repeaters in them since 1996, a GE M-PA hand-held radio was reconfigured as a mobile simplex repeater, and mounted in a small sheet metal box directly on top of the motorcycle RANGR radio, with its antenna hidden down beneath the windshield in front of the fuel tank.
+In the motorcycles, which have had extender-repeaters in them since approximately 1996, a GE M-PA hand-held radio was reconfigured as a mobile simplex repeater, and mounted in a small sheet metal box directly on top of the motorcycle RANGR radio, with its antenna hidden down beneath the windshield in front of the fuel tank.
 Either extender unit operates on 154.905 MHz, and normally listens for transmissions on that frequency from a nearby portable which is then re-transmitted through the GE Rangr mobile out on the car-to-station channel on 42 MHz.
 When the GE Rangr is receiving traffic on 42 MHz, that traffic is re-broadcast through the extender unit (if it is enabled) on 154.905.
 During the time the extender is transmitting, it is also interrupting its carrier at a preset rate to listen for traffic from the portable unit.
 This is to give the portable priority, and can be heard as a slight "chopping" of the signal from the car on 154.905 MHz.
 Further details on extender operation can be found on my main CHP Radio page hyper linked at the beginning of this page.

 PYRAMID MOBILE EXTENDERS: